sakaiproject/sakai/basiclti/docs/sakai_lti_portlet.md

 Introduction
 ============

+Note: This tool only supports LTI 1.1.
+It will not be upgraded to LTI 1.3 and so should be considered gently deprecated.
+The current LTI allows the admin to make a an LTI 1.3 (or LTI 1.1) tool to instructors as a "site navigation" placement so it functions like any other tool.
+Most adopting schools woulr want to hide this tool and it may cause confusion.

 The Sakai External Tool (IMS Learning Tools Interoperability) portlet implements the IMS Learning Tools Interoperability standard.
 LTI allows the launching and sharing of information with an externally